sentientazure/superblogdocs/04_building_the_website/04_python_4_models.md

 ([read more about the different model fields in Django here](https://docs.djangoproject.com/en/2.2/ref/models/fields/))

 By default, Django interprets the current date and time according to the UTC timezone.
-If you live somewhere else in the world, you need to change the `TIME_ZONE` in `settings.py`.
+If you live somewhere else in the world, you need to change the `TIME_ZONE` in `settings.py`, you can find it at the bottom of the file.
 Click [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a list of timezones.
 Enter the "*TZ database name*" from the list.
 For example, if you live in Chicago, then you'd write `America/Chicago` in your `TIME_ZONE` variable in `settings.py`.